Tinkerforge/esp32-firmware/README.rst

 Software
 --------

-See software/readme.txt for build instructions.
+See software/README.txt for build instructions.
 More documentation of how the software and the build process work will follow in the future.
 For now in brief:

 * The software is built with https://platformio.org/
 * In software/platformio.ini backend (i.e. firmware) and frontend (i.e. web interface) modules
   can be selected to be compiled in the firmware.
-* Custom hooks are run in the build process to move the selected modules in software/src/modules and software/web/src/modules to compile them in
-* The hooks also compile the web interface from Typescript and Sass into Javascript and CSS, place everything in one HTML file, zip it and create a C header that is then compiled in the firmware
+* Custom hooks compile the web interface from Typescript and Sass into Javascript and CSS, place everything in one HTML file, zip it and create a C header that is then compiled in the firmware
-* After the firmware is built in the software/build folder, the hooks use merge_bins.py to merge the firmware, bootloader, partition table, etc into one bin file that can be flashed on the ESP32 Brick at offset 0x1000 or can be uploaded to a running WARP Charger.
+* After the firmware is built in the software/build folder, the custom hooks merge the firmware, bootloader, partition table, etc into one bin file that can be flashed on the ESP32 Brick at offset 0x1000 or can be uploaded to a running WARP Charger.